dekellum/iudex/www/redirects.markdown

 {% svg svg/redirect_sample.svg %}

-The following gives the processing sequence with `UniMap` order states.
+The sections below give the processing sequence with `UniMap` order states.

 ### First order redirect

-Start the initial order:
+Starting with the initial order:

 {% svg svg/redirect_orders_0.svg %}

 A 302 status is returned from the `ContentFetcher`.
-The `RedirectHandler` creates a `REVISIT_ORDER`, and adjusts `LAST`, `REFERER`, and `REFERENT` values as show below:
+The `RedirectHandler` creates a `REVISIT_ORDER`, and adjusts `LAST`, `REFERER`, and `REFERENT` values as shown:

 {% svg svg/redirect_orders_0a.svg %}